 8 Hour Sourdough Bread Recipe

-Sofia’s Pro Tip: Don’t be scared of sourdough!
-It seems intimidating, but it’s mostly just waiting and watching.
-My biggest tip?
-Use a Dutch oven for baking!
-Trapping the steam inside creates that incredible crust you find in artisan bakeries.
-Follow the steps, be patient, and you’ll be amazed at what you can create!
+Sofia’s Pro Tip: Don’t be scared!
+It’s mostly waiting and watching.
+Use a Dutch oven for baking, traps steam inside, creates that incredible artisan crust.
+Follow the steps, be patient, you’ll amaze yourself!

 Find out how to make it here: 8 Hour Sourdough Bread Recipe